 ppssstt…knowing your client isn’t just about knowing your niche.
 It’s one step in the process, but just because you’re planning weddings or corporate events, doesn’t make all brides or all CEOs your perfect client.

 - Create a Potential Client List

-Once you’ve narrowed your target audience to highly qualified prospects, create a list of potential clients that you’d like to work with.
+Once you have narrowed your target audience, to highly qualified prospects, create a list of potential clients that you’d like to work with.

-Whether you’re reaching out directly or asking for a referral, having a list of prospects helps you get started and stay focused.
+Whether you’re going to reach out directly or ask for a referral, having a list of potential clients helps you get started and stay focused.

-To create your list, start with people you know, an Internet search, ask for referrals, introduce yourself to your neighbors, and attend community events including fairs and expos, and/or join local clubs.
+To create your list, start with a list of people you know, an Internet search, ask for referrals, introduce yourself to your neighbors, attend community events including fairs and expos, and/or join local clubs.

 Without creating a plan, it leaves you wondering who to reach out to and delays your progress.

 Teaming up with local businesses and vendors that offer complimentary services helps you meet the right people.

 Building strong relationships is the lifeblood for any independent event planner or event business and the stronger your relationships are, the more people will refer you.